Elzawawy/CNNH/application-layer.md

 An IP address consists of **four bytes** and has a **rigid hierarchical structure** because as we scan the address from left to right, we obtain more and more specific information about where the host is located in the Internet.
 An IP address looks like 121.7.106.83, where each period separates one of the bytes expressed in decimal notation from 0 to 255.
 An IP address is hierarchical

-**2.4.1 Services Provided by DNS**
+### 2.4.1 Services Provided by DNS

 People prefer the more mnemonic hostname identifier, while routers prefer fixed-length, hierarchically structured IP addresses.
 So, the main task of the Internet&#39;s domain name system (DNS) is **providing a directory service that translates hostnames to IP addresses.**

 - DNS is a distributed database implemented in a hierarchy of DNS servers.
 - DNS is an application-layer protocol that allows hosts to query the distributed database.
 - DNS servers are often UNIX machines running the Berkeley Internet Name Domain (BIND) software.
 - DNS protocol runs over UDP and uses port 53.
 - DNS is commonly employed by other application-layer protocols—including HTTP and SMTP to translate user-supplied hostnames to IP addresses.
 - DNS adds an additional delay to the Internet applications that use it.

-**Scenario using DNS:  ** _HTTP client requests the URLwww.someschool.edu/index.html._
+**Scenario using DNS: _HTTP client requests the URL www.someschool.edu/index.html._**

 1. The same user machine runs the client side of the DNS application.